kids-first/kf-developer-handbook/docs/development/repositories.rst

 .gitignore
 ----------

-An appropriate `.gitignore` is important to prevent against commiting of files that do not need to be tracked.
+An appropriate ``.gitignore`` is important to prevent against commiting of files that do not need to be tracked.
 This file's contents will be determined by the codebase.
+There are are a number of precompiled ``.gitignore`` files available on `GitHub <https://github.com/github/gitignore>`_ for easy reference.

 Dockerfile
 ----------